Q) What are the dollar limits for Installation timber sales?

 Forestry revenues are generated from the sale of forest products such as saw timber, pulp wood, poles, pine straw, and firewood.
-These revenues allow the US Army to manipulate the forestry landscape to sustain and enhance training lands.
+These revenues allow the U.S. Army to manipulate the forestry landscape to sustain and enhance training lands.
 This is done through timber stand improvements, timber thinning, endangered species management, and prescribed burning.
-In fiscal year 2018, 29 Army IMCOM installations covering 1M acres, generated $9.8M in revenue and returned $6.8M to Army installations to support program execution.
-USACE districts also received $2.2M to administer most of the installation timber sales.
-States are entitled to 40 percent of the forestry revenue/obligation net balance to be used for roads and schools in the county where revenues are generated.
-In fiscal year 2018, $1.2M in states entitlements were distributed.
-The remaining balance of $1.8M was deposited into the Forest Reserve Account and is available in subsequent years for program unanticipated contingencies and additional natural resource projects.
+In fiscal year (FY) 2022, 27 Army IMCOM installations covering 1.3M acres, generated $11.1M in revenue and returned $7.7M to Army installations to support program execution.
+U.S. Army Corps of Engineers' districts also received $1.8M to administer most of the installation timber sales.
+States are entitled to 40% of the forestry revenue/obligation net balance to be used for roads and schools in the county where revenues are generated.
+In FY 2022, $1.2M in states entitlements were distributed.
+The remaining balance of $400K was deposited into the Forest Reserve Account and is available in subsequent years for program unanticipated contingencies and additional natural resource projects.

 Agricultural and grazing out leases fees support lease administration and natural resource project implementation.
 The farmers and ranchers that lease this land provide offset land maintenance cost and support special training requirements.
-In fiscal year 2018, 12 Army IMCOM installations covering 527,840 acres generated out lease revenue of $1.2M, and returned $1M to Army installations to support program execution.
-USACE districts received $200,000 to administer the leases.
-Permittees performed $1M in estimated in-kind-services for performing work such as fence repair, road improvements, and erosion control.
+In FY 2022, 12 Army IMCOM installations covering 261K acres generated out lease revenue of $898K and returned $539K to Army installations to support program execution.
+USACE districts received $184K to administer the leases.
+Permittees performed $900K in estimated in-kind services for performing work such as fence repair, road improvements, and erosion control.
 Leases also offset the cost of contract mowing.

-Hunting, fishing, and trapping programs are used to promote Morale, Welfare, and Recreation opportunities for active and retired military personal and their families, plus civil service employees, and approved public.
+Hunting, fishing, and trapping program promotes opportunities for active/retired military personal and their families, civil service employees, and approved public.
 This program enhances the quality of life for Soldiers, Civilians, and the Community.
 It also helps to manage the wildlife populations on these installations.
-This program provides support to the Wounded Warriors Programs.
 Sikes Act fees are used for program administration and for natural resource project implementation at the installation where collected.
-In fiscal year 2018, 26 Army IMCOM installations covering 4.2M acres collected permit fees of $1.9M.
+In FY 2022, 30 Army IMCOM installations covering 4.1M acres collected permit fees of $1.8M.